County Carlow Ireland · Co. Carlow · Ballinabrannagh Save · Share

 By car

-Carlow town to Ballinabrannagh is ten minutes on the R448, the old N9.
-From Dublin, take the M9 to Junction 6 (Carlow South) and double back five kilometres on the R448.
-Leighlinbridge is three kilometres further on.
+Carlow town to Ballinabrannagh is about ten minutes south on the R448, the old N9.
+From Dublin, take the M9 to Junction 6 (Carlow South) and double back roughly five kilometres on the R448.
+Leighlinbridge is a few kilometres further on.

 By bus

-Bus Éireann services on the Dublin–Waterford corridor stop in Carlow town and Leighlinbridge.
-There is no scheduled stop in Ballinabrannagh itself; the local primary school is the practical landmark for anyone being collected.
+There is no scheduled bus stop in Ballinabrannagh itself.
+Bus Éireann services on the Dublin to Waterford corridor stop in Carlow town and Leighlinbridge; Local Link covers the rural roads around the village.
+The primary school is the practical landmark for anyone being collected.

 By train

-Carlow station is on the Dublin–Waterford line, eight kilometres north.
-Hourly to Heuston in roughly an hour.
+Carlow station is on the Dublin to Waterford line, eight kilometres north.
+Trains run to Dublin Heuston in around an hour.